awsdocs/aws-single-sign-on-user-guide/doc_source/addusers.md

 1. Review the information that you specified for **Step 1: Specify user details** and **Step 2: Add user to groups \- optional**\.
 Choose **Edit** by either step to make any changes\.
 After you confirm that the correct information is specified for both steps, choose **Add user**\.
 **Note**
-If you are adding your first administrative user in IAM Identity Center by following the steps in [set up AWS account access for an administrative user](get-started-use-identity-center-directory.md#create-admin-user-set-up-account-access-identity-center-directory), return to that procedure and proceed with step 3 to finish the account setup\.
+If you are adding your first administrative user in IAM Identity Center by following the steps to [create a user](get-started-use-identity-center-directory-create-user-in-identity-center.md), return to that procedure and follow the steps to finish activating the user account\.